 Here I want to talk about some exponentiation-specific properties that aren’t part of the general properties.

-The first exponentiation-specific property to notice is:
+The first such property to notice is:

 In words, raising any number to the power of -1 results in 1 divided by that number.
 But we already knew this because this is nothing but the unary operation called multiplicative inverse.
 Now you know where this notation is coming from.